 If a scaled question is added or edited and not assigned a category, the ME Report will still report the data.
 However, the data will be under an uncategorized section and may not roll into your overall results and reflect employee voices as well as it could.

 You can also edit the wording of specific questions.
 As long as the intent of the original question remains intact, the responses to the edited question will be measured in your report.
-To leverage Quantum Workplace's Quick Impacts with your own custom survey questions, contact your CSM for assistance.
-If you have any questions, reach out to your CSM for assistance.
+To leverage Quantum Workplace's Quick Impacts with your own custom survey questions, contact your CIM for assistance.
+If you have any questions, reach out to your CIM for assistance.

 Accessing the ME Report

 Employees with a Quantum Workplace account can see their ME Reports at any time by navigating to the Surveys home page.
 Find the survey with the ME Report and click the ⋮ icon to expand the drop-down menu.
 From the drop-down, select View My ME Report.